 While it’s less common for a new system to necessitate furnace repair, it happens.
 Here are three other odors you should keep an eye out for and what they might mean.

-1. Burning plastic or rubber.
-If your furnace smells like burning plastic, you might have an electrical issue.
-Electrical wiring is coated in plastic to protect against shocks, and this smell is an indication that heat is melting this preventive coating.
-To avoid a fire, shut off your furnace immediately and have it inspected out by an HVAC technician.
+- Burning plastic or rubber.
+If your furnace smells like burning plastic, you might have an electrical problem.
+Electrical wiring is coated in plastic to prevent shocks, and this smell is an indication that heat is melting this protective coating.
+To hinder a fire, switch off your furnace as soon as possible and have it inspected out by an HVAC technician.